-The Port Authority of New York and New Jersey (PANYNJ) is advancing this project designed to assess the feasibility of pricing a new managed lane application intended to connect the New Jersey Turnpike and New Jersey highways to the Lincoln Tunnel and the Port Authority Bus Terminal in Midtown Manhattan.
+The Port Authority of New York and New Jersey (PANYNJ) is advancing this project to assess the feasibility of pricing a new managed lane intended to connect the New Jersey Turnpike and New Jersey highways to the Lincoln Tunnel and the Port Authority Bus Terminal in Midtown Manhattan.
 On weekdays from 6-10 a.m., the PANYNJ currently operates a 2.5-mile eastbound contra-flow Exclusive Bus Lane (XBL) along the westbound Route 495 approach to the Lincoln Tunnel from the New Jersey highway interchanges.
-The XBL carries approximately 1700 buses and 62,000 passengers each morning to Midtown Manhattan, saving about 15-20 minutes in travel time as compared to bus passengers on the regular travel lanes.
-Since the XBL has reached its capacity, the PANYNJ is assessing the physical and operational feasibility of adding a second XBL to the Route 495 corridor on weekday mornings by taking one lane from the east bound direction.
+The XBL carries approximately 1700 buses and 62,000 passengers each morning to Midtown Manhattan, saving about 15-20 minutes in travel time as compared to vehicles in the regular travel lanes.
+Since the XBL has reached its capacity, the PANYNJ is assessing the physical and operational feasibility of adding a second priority bus lane to the corridor.